 University of North Carolina at Chapel Hill

 Are your students paying attention?
 Think strategically about ways to gain and then maintain attention.
 Start class with a story, newspaper article, YouTube clip, or research finding that has a direct impact on your community.
-Once you have their attention, you must work to maintain it.
+Once you have students’ attention, you must work to maintain it.

-At times it works well for students to be responsible for finding and bringing elements that are of interest to the class.
+It may also be engaging for students to be responsible for finding and bringing elements that are of interest to the class.
 Keep in mind that students are novices, whereas you are an expert in the field.
 Novices find it more challenging to see the interesting details of a topic about which they know very little.
 As a result, they may struggle to find something interesting.
 They may get there, but it will take time and learning on their part and patience and encouragement on yours.

 Comprehension may be checked using simple strategies such as the following:

-Stop class and ask some fundamental questions
+· Stop class and ask some fundamental questions

-Give a one-item quiz question
+· Give a one-item quiz question

-Ask students to take 2-minutes to explain the concept to their neighbors
+· Ask students to take 2 minutes to explain the concept to their neighbors.

 Be sure to recognize and celebrate student achievement when they have conquered a problematic block of information.

 Do your students have an opportunity to practice recalling information?
 Repeating information is essential to learning.
-When a neuron path "fires" repeatedly it becomes more and more automatic, making it easier to recall information needed quickly.
+When a neuron path "fires" repeatedly, it becomes more and more automatic, making it easier to recall information needed quickly.
 Being able to recall foundational material with ease is extremely important in freeing up cognitive room for more complex thinking.
 One cannot think deeply about complicated concepts if one cannot easily process the more fundamental aspects of that concept.
 For all the good that can come from a lecture, it is relatively difficult to give students space to practice recalling information.

-Asking rhetorical questions, and
+1. Asking rhetorical questions

-Giving students opportunities to ask questions
+2. Giving students opportunities to ask questions.

 1. Describe briefly something you have learned recently, whether in a class or outside of the college/university setting.
 To what extent is this concept for which you had some understanding of foundational elements, could see value in what you learned and attended to the information when it was presented?
 That is, describe these elements and the extent to which they were present when you learned the new concept.